 - 5. As identified in Chapter 3 of this Handbook, a risk-based approach starts with the identification and assessment of the risk that has to be mitigated and managed.
 Consideration of the information obtained as part of the firm's ML and FT business risk assessments will enable the firm to assess the appropriate controls required to mitigate and manage any risks arising. - 6.
 In accordance with Paragraphs 3(1) and 3(8) of Schedule 3, the firm shall carry out and document a suitable and sufficient ML business risk assessment and a suitable and sufficient FT business risk assessment, which are specific to the firm, as soon as reasonably practicable after 31 March 2019 (and this shall be construed consistently with the provisions of this Handbook). - 7.
-In order to meet the requirements of Paragraph 3 of Schedule 3 and Chapter 3 of this Handbook, the firm must review its existing business risk assessment to ensure that it contains suitable, sufficient and separate assessments of the ML and FT risks to the firm and takes account of the conclusions of the Bailiwick's NRA. - 8.
-For the purposes of Paragraph 17.6. above:

-- (a) the firm must have reviewed its business risk assessment and have had the revised ML and FT assessments approved by the board of the firm by no later than 31 May 2020 four months from the effective date of the Amendment Ordinance, or the date of publication of the Bailiwick's NRA, whichever is later; and. - (a)(b) The conclusions of the Bailiwick's NRA must be taken into account as part of the next review of the business risk assessment as required by Paragraph 3(1) of Schedule 3.
+In order to meet the requirements of Paragraph 3 of Schedule 3 and Chapter 3 of this Handbook, the firm must review its existing business risk assessment to ensure that it contains suitable, sufficient and separate assessments of the ML and FT risks to the firm. - 8.
+For the purposes of Paragraph 17.6. above: - (a) the firm must have reviewed its business risk assessment and have had the revised ML and FT assessments approved by the board of the firm by no later than 30 September 1 May 2020; and - (b) the conclusions of the Bailiwick's NRA must be taken into account as part of the next review of the business risk assessment as required by Paragraph 3(1) of Schedule 3.